The Iron Sheik: Third return to the WWF (1991–1992)

-He returned to the WWF again on March 11, 1991, making his re-debut on Wrestling Challenge as Colonel Mustafa, and was aligned with former enemy Sgt.
+He returned to the WWF again on March 11, 1991, making his re-debut on WWF Wrestling Challenge as Colonel Mustafa, and was aligned with former enemy Sgt.
 Slaughter.
-Along with Iraqi General Adnan, Slaughter and Mustafa were portrayed as Iraqi sympathizers during the Gulf War and feuded with Hulk Hogan and The Ultimate Warrior.
+Along with Iraqi General Adnan, Slaughter and Mustafa were portrayed as Iraqi sympathizers during the Gulf War and feuded with Hulk Hogan and Ultimate Warrior.
 Following Slaughter's face turn after SummerSlam 1991, Mustafa remained aligned with Adnan.
 He dropped to a lower mid-card position, primarily losing matches against faces such as Slaughter, Tito Santana, British Bulldog, Ricky "The Dragon" Steamboat, "Texas Tornado" Kerry von Erich, "Hacksaw" Jim Duggan, and Tatanka.
 Mustafa would challenge for the WWF World Championship during the star-studded 1992 Royal Rumble match.
-Shortly thereafter, Adnan left the WWF and Mustafa would be without a manager for his final four months with the company, His final match was at a Superstars taping on May 19, 1992, where he defeated Reno Riggins, after which he left the promotion again.
+Shortly thereafter, Adnan left the WWF and Mustafa would be without a manager for his final four months with the company.
+His final match was at a Superstars taping on May 19, 1992, where he defeated Reno Riggins, after which he left the promotion again.